 The best call tracking software for you also might help you measure marketing effectiveness and discover channels that generate calls and close sales.
 The results will then help you configure your marketing strategies to attract more calls and generate high-quality leads.
 On top of that, you can optimize your marketing spend as well.

 Localize Your Business

 If you’re operating a business that serves multiple geographical locations, call tracking will do wonders for you.
 When you use a call tracking system and integrate it with your business website, your website will display a local phone number for them to reach you.
-Having a local phone number creates an identity your local customers quickly can relate with.
+Having a local phone number creates an identity your local customers can quickly relate to.

 Discover Keywords That Generate Calls

-Once the keywords that drive calls are revealed, you can then use the insights to improve optimization strategies.
-Since these tools have different abilities to match different business requirements, call tracking pricing can vary.
+Once the keywords that drive calls are revealed, you can use the insights to improve optimization strategies.
+Since these tools have different abilities to match additional business requirements, call tracking pricing can vary.